davekelly63/CCS_CodeBuilder/README.md

 Added config setting
 Added key binding

+# Future Plans

+Capture compiler output and send back to VS Code

-# Contact Us
+# Contact

-If you run into any issues or have suggestions, please raise issues on the [Github page](https://github.com/davekelly63/CCS_CodeBuilder)
+If you run into any issues or have suggestions, please raise issues on the [Github page](https://github.com/davekelly63/CCS_CodeBuilder/Issues)